regymm/ymmcu-ft2232/README.md

 #### Function

-Can be used as Xilinx JTAG download & USB-to-UART bridge simultaneously.
+Can be used as Xilinx JTAG download & USB-to-UART bridge simultaneously [following this](https://gist.github.com/rikka0w0/24b58b54473227502fa0334bbe75c3c1).

 Partly pin-to-pin compatible with the CJMCU FT232HL(the purple PCB one).